callstack/react-native-ios-kit/docs/groupped-list.md

 ### `groupBy`
 **type:** `(item: any) => string`

-Using this function you can specify how to group yur data.
+Using this function you can specify how to group your data.

 ### `items`
 **type:** `Array<any>`